apahl/nim_magic/README.md

 Just put the file `nim_magic.py` somewhere in Python's import path, e.g. in one of the dirs that is printed by: `python3 -c "import sys; print(sys.path)"`.

 ## Example
-In a JupyterLab or Jupyter Notebook:
+In a JupyterLab or Jupyter Notebook running a Python3 kernel:

 ```Python
 # In [1]: